cyberianzed/blog/src/content/blog/the-superpower-nobody-asked-for.md

   - imposter syndrome
   - Healing
   - understanding oneself
 description: Breaking through imposter syndrome and perfectionism as a founder.
-Why nothing ever feels good enough, where these feelings really come from, and how to start breaking free from the mental trap.
 ---
 For a huge chunk of my life, I was living in a mental prison built by **Imposter Syndrome.**